Mcfluffelbl/BankApp/README.md

 # BankApp
-A bankapp meant to keep check of youre finanances.
+A simple application to help you keep track of your finances.

 ## Features
 - [Overveiw](#overview)